Kiranjith83/SA/SA.md

   - The event is driven from the upload S3 bucket trigger, where the images are uploaded.
     - Configure the S3 bucket events to notify Lambda from the s3 upload bucket.

-- Lambda supported triggers as if today.
+- Lambda supported triggers as if in last quarter 2020.
 ![Alt text](/pic/lambdatrigger.png?raw=true "Lambda Triggers")

 ## API Gateway